AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 To change the Owner of the proof via the [!UICONTROL Proof details] page:

-* Click on the Actions menu next to the name of the person you would like to make the Owner
+* Click on the Actions menu next to the name of the person you would like to make the Owner.
-* Select [!UICONTROL Make owner] from the drop-down menu.
+* Select [!UICONTROL **Make owner**] from the drop-down menu.
-* Alternatively, you can click into the [!UICONTROL Owner] field next to the proof image and choose the new Owner from the drop-down displayed.
+* Alternatively, you can click into the [!UICONTROL **Owner**] field next to the proof image and choose the new Owner from the drop-down displayed.

 Once this is done, the word "Owner" will be displayed next to that person's name.